From Audacity Development Manual

 See this page for more details on the editor.

-Editing or moving the label track using the Drop-Down Menu
+Editing or moving the label track using the Label Track Dropdown Menu

 - Displays the "Track Name" dialog where you can give the track a new name.
 Useful in multi-track projects to provide a visual indication of the content of each track.